ropensci-review-tools/pkgstats/README.md

 statistics, separated into distinct combinations of computer language and directory:

-1.  `nfiles` = Numbers of files in each directory and language
+1.  `nfiles` = Numbers of files in each directory and language.
-2.  `nlines` = Total numbers of lines in all files
+2.  `nlines` = Total numbers of lines in all files.
-3.  `nlines` = Total numbers of lines of code
+3.  `nlines` = Total numbers of lines of code.
-4.  `ndoc` = Total numbers of documentation or comment lines
+4.  `ndoc` = Total numbers of documentation or comment lines.
-5.  `nempty` = Total numbers of empty of blank lines
+5.  `nempty` = Total numbers of empty of blank lines.
-6.  `nspaces` = Total numbers of white spaces in all code lines, excluding leading indentation spaces
+6.  `nspaces` = Total numbers of white spaces in all code lines, excluding leading indentation spaces.
-7.  `nchars` = Total numbers of non-white-space characters in all code lines
+7.  `nchars` = Total numbers of non-white-space characters in all code lines.
-8.  `nexpr` = Median numbers of nested expressions in all lines which have any expressions (see below)
+8.  `nexpr` = Median numbers of nested expressions in all lines which have any expressions (see below).
-9.  `ntabs` = Number of lines of code with initial tab indentation
+9.  `ntabs` = Number of lines of code with initial tab indentation.
-10. `indentation` = Number of spaces by which code is indented
+10. `indentation` = Number of spaces by which code is indented (with `-1` denoting tab-indentation).

 Numbers of nested expressions are counted as numbers of brackets of any type nested on a single line.
 The following line has one nested bracket: